 Q&A with One Broker Ambulance’s Rob Rowley

-Having spent almost 30 years working in the industry, Account Executive Rob Rowley knows a thing or two about insurance.
+Having spent almost 30 years working in the industry, Schemes Director Rob Rowley knows a thing or two about insurance.
 After starting his career as a loss assessor, he has held broking roles in both The Midlands and East of England.
 In this interview, he tells us more about his experiences and why he has turned his attention to supporting independent ambulance companies.

 “When I was a loss assessor, my biggest achievement was preparing and negotiating a claim for £80m-worth of fire damage for a worldwide motorcycle brand,” Rob begins.